What we are doing

 Why it’s important

-The European Research Area (ERA) is at the heart of the common European policy for research, with the idea of developing a “common market” for research and innovation in Europe and promoting a leading role for European research worldwide.
-ERA has been reshaped by the Council of the European Union in 2008, included the involvement of stakeholders since 2012 and is currently under revision.
+Launched in 2000, the European Research Area (ERA) is at the heart of the common European policy for research, aiming at developing a “common market” for research and innovation in Europe and promoting a leading role for European research worldwide.
 As the overarching EU policy for research and innovation, ERA encapsulates a vision for future and shapes subsequent policies.